Exchange of contracts

 In England and Wales, Exchange of Contracts is the last stage of the legal process after which you cannot pull out (without losing your deposit and any legal costs you may have incurred).

 Between exchange and completion, you will be sent a statement showing the costs, the solicitor’s charges and the mortgage monies that are being repaid.
 If you are making an onward purchase at the same time, you may need to send a balancing payment.

 The last thing to do is to sign the Transfer of deed which will transfer the ownership of the property on completion.

-For more information on exchanging contracts, take a look at our buying advice section here.
+For more information on exchanging contracts, take a look at our guide to what happens when contracts are exchanged.

 On completion, your solicitor will receive the funds from the buyer and pay off any mortgages and other expenses and send the title deeds and signed transfer to your buyer’s solicitor.